mpalet/zerotier-dns/README.md

 # Mappings between subdomains and ZeroTier network IDs.
 Only one of "network"
 # and "networks" can be specified.
 networks:
-  # E.g., if there is a network with ID "123abc" this would map its members to
+  # E.g., if origin="zt" and there is a network with ID "123abc" then this would
-  # "<member name>.home.zt":
+  # map its members to "<member name>.home.zt":
   #   home: "123abc"

 # Mappings between round-robin names and regexps to match members.
 Names are